craftercms/docs/source/site-administrators/engine/engine-headers-based-authentication.rst

    |

-See :ref:`engine-project-security-guide-restrict-urls` for more information on expressions that cam be used.
+See :ref:`engine-project-security-guide-restrict-urls` for more information on expressions that can be used.

 From the above configuration, here are the headers that Engine expects to be provided: